f5devcentral/f5-automation-labs/docs/class3/labinfo/labinfo.rst

 Lab Information
 ===============

 ..
-Warning:: All work for this lab will be performed exclusively from the Linux Jumphost.
+Warning:: All work for this lab will be performed exclusively from the Jumphost.
 No installation or interaction with your local system is required.

 Lab Topology
 ------------